 NSC acted as the sole placement agent for the 2018 Venture Notes.
 The Company paid NSC a fee of \$1.7 million during the three months ended March 31, 2018 in connection with its placement of the 2018 Venture Notes.
-At March 31, 2018, the fee, which was recorded as debt discount and will be amortized over the life of the 2018 Venture Notes, was eliminated in consolidation.
+At September 30, 2018, the fee, which was recorded as debt discount and is being amortized over the life of the 2018 Venture Notes, was eliminated in consolidation.